jason-wang24/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code
-These are my solutions for Advent of Code 2022.
+These are my solutions for Advent of Code (2022).

-I am aiming to optimize my solutions as much as possible rather than high leaderboard position.
+I do a mixture of runtime optimization and implementation speed.